onthefritz/simplePaging/README.md

 </script>
 ~~~

 This is optional.
-If you don't give an error template a simple one is created for you.
+If you don't give an error template, a simple one is created for you.

 Next will be initalizing the paging system for this data.
 There are plenty of options for making sure that you have the right set up for your data.